For those of you unaware, earlier today this happened:

 — usnavi (@immortalmouse) September 2, 2017

 The video is a snap posted by Youtube guru, Jaclyn Hill which shows another beauty vlogger, Kathleen Lights saying the n-word.
-Despite the numerous think-pieces, academic journal entries, documentaries, podcasts, books and more that explain why non-black people shouldn't use the n-word, for whatever reason Americans that aren't black are very obsessed with the word.
+Despite the numerous think-pieces, academic journal entries, documentaries, podcasts, books and more than explain why non-black people shouldn't use the n-word, for whatever reason Americans that aren't black are very obsessed with the word.

 "But I hear it so much in rap songs, so I don't understand why I can't say it"